szymekdev/amethyxbot/README.md

 # THIS IS FOR EDUCATIONAL PURPOSES ONLY!
 I WILL NOT TELL U HOW TO SET IT UP!
 # ALL CREDITS GOES TO [AMETHYX DEVS](https://amethyx.net/)
-If u want me to take it down messsage me on discord @kilerekk.
+If u want me to take it down messsage me on discord @fv6g